 That view was probably justified back in the early days of the GDN when advertisers had little control over where their ads appeared and had a limited range of design options available to them.

 In recent years it has become much easier to create eye-catching display ads.
 And the targeting options for controlling where your ads appear and what sort of people see them have become far more sophisticated.

 In this article I'm going to explain how each of these targeting options works and gives examples of how you could use them to supplement your Google Ads search campaigns.

-The Display Network is a collection of websites that have agreed to display ads by signing up as publishers for the Google AdSense programme.
+The Display Network is a collection of websites that have agreed to show ads on their pages by signing up as publishers for the Google AdSense programme.
 Google gives these publishers a small share of the fee it charges the advertisers each time one of their ads is clicked.

 The websites in the GDN are also known as placements.
 They range from well-known news sites through to niche blogs.

 Unlike the text-only ads that appear on Google search results pages, ads on the Display Network can be made up of text and images.